mattpitkin/samplers-demo/Dockerfiles/standalone_Python2/README.md

 ## Examples

-Assuming that you have downloaded this repository in a location at `${HOME}/repositories/samplers-demo`, then the [examples](../../examples) can be run with, e.g.:
+Assuming that you have downloaded this repository to the location `${HOME}/repositories/samplers-demo`, then the [examples](../../examples) can be run with, e.g.:

 ```bash
 docker run -it -v ${HOME}/repositories/samplers-demo:/samplers mattpitkin/samplers:python2